 For a good year or so, many claimed that the cops were checking abandoned buildings popular among photographers, ticketing and arresting photogs left and right for not holding these permits.
 Five years since it was enacted, however, I will vouch all day and night that that such claims were a total load of bull… and probably a scare tactic so people would pay-up for lame, possibly-scam meetups and other means of exploiting the city’s blight.

 We have been visiting Gary several times a year since 2009.
 Something like 30 total trips (not all photo trips) at time of writing.
 Complete with two police encounters since the ordinance was enacted.
 We have been in nearly everything from the church everyone and their mom goes to, to uncharted waters.
 We’ve never been ticketed or arrested for exploring in Gary.
 We’ve never met – on or offline – anyone who says they were ticketed or arrested for exploring.
-Frankly, in a city where the cops will go snooze in front of the abandoned high schools (LTV Squad as my witness) in broad daylight, you probably have to do something really dumb to even get caught, there.
+Frankly, in a city where the cops will (Bad Guy Joe as my witness) go snooze in front of the abandoned high schools in broad daylight, you probably have to do something really dumb to even get caught, there.
 In our two cases: the first was because of an overly-watchful neighborhood, and the other was a bad parking job – we talked our way out of both.

 Furthermore, the city has also made little to no long-term effort to actually secure the locations they own in those last five years.
 The only time we’ve not been able to access the Church or Palace was due to TV or film production taking place on those days.